Davidevlops/JS-DSA/Data-structures-trees.md

 Welcome back to another section on non-linear data structures.
 In this serie, we'll explore trees as another type of non-linear data structures.
 Our focus will be on understanding the fundamental concepts and operations associated with trees.

 - **Trees:** A tree, just like a graph is a type of non-linear data structure, which as the name suggests consists of a parent(root) and the nodes(branches).
 Trees are a fundamental concept in computer science composed of nodes connected by edges.
 It is a hierarchical structure that represents a collection of elements, where each element is connected to one or more elements in a parent-child relationship.
 Trees are used to model various kinds of data, including file systems, databases, and organizational structures.
+In understanding trees as a data structure, there are some basic terminologies you need to understand and we would be taking a look at them.

       - **Nodes:** Nodes, also known as vertices, are fundamental building blocks of a graph.
 Each node represents an entity or an object in the graph.
 For example, in a social network graph, nodes could represent individuals, while in a transportation network, nodes could represent cities or junctions